KabirBatra06/Huffman-Encoding/README.md

 `001g1o001s1 001e1h01p1r0`

-Here ASCII character `1` is written before each leaf node followed by character stored at the leaf node, character `0` is written for a non leaf node and 0 is added at the end to signify end of the tree.
+Here bit `1` is written before each leaf node followed by character stored at the leaf node, bit `0` is written for a non leaf node and 0 is added at the end to signify end of the tree.

-We can further reduce total number of bits if we use bits `1` and `0` in place of ASCII characters `'1'` and `'0'` to represent leaf and non leaf nodes and the end of the tree.
-Note that ASCII characters stored at each lead are still written using 8 bits.

 In particular, it is not possible to write just one single bit to a file, minimum unit of memory you can access in C is a byte.
 We should accumulate 8 bits in a buffer and then write it to the file.
 If we are writing  the above data for tree, first three bits in the first byte would be 001 followed by 5 most significant bits of ASCII value of character 'g'.
 Remaining 3 bits of character 'g' would go as first three most significant bits of the second byte.